MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 ## How to Keep Up?

-A great way to stay on top of the latest developments in LLMs is to follow the research.
+A great way to stay on top of the latest developments in LLMs is to [follow the research](https://arxiv.org/list/cs.AI/recent).
 The [Chatbot Arena](https://lmarena.ai) gives a great overview over current LLMs and their capabilities in comparison to one another.
-Take it with a grain of salt, though, as it appears that the ranking has been 'gamed' by some providers.
-Use it as a starting point, not as the final word.
+Take it with a grain of salt though.
+It appears that the ranking has been 'gamed' by some LLM providers.
+Use it as a starting point for exploration and research, not as the final word.

-Another source of up-to-date information are newsletters.
-Yes, newsletters.
-There are some very high-quality ones like [AI News](https://buttondown.com/ainews) or [DeepLearning.Ai's The Batch](https://www.deeplearning.ai/the-batch/).
-They provide a great, concise overview over the latest developments in the field.
+Another source of up-to-date information are newsletters. *Yes, newsletters.* There are some very high-quality ones like [AI News](https://buttondown.com/ainews) or [DeepLearning.Ai's The Batch](https://www.deeplearning.ai/the-batch/).
+They provide great, concise insights into the latest developments.

+YouTube is also a great resource.
+[3Blue1Brown](https://www.youtube.com/@3Blue1Brown) and [Yannic Kilcher](https://www.youtube.com/@YannicKilcher) provide a great resources for deep dives into maths and AI.
+And of course [Andrej Karpathy](https://www.youtube.com/@AndrejKarpathy) is unmatched.

-Finally, [X (formerly Twitter)](https://x.com) is unmatched, as a lot of the top AI talent is gathered on there.
-Follow the likes of [Andrej Karpathy](https://x.com/karpathy) or [Ilya Sutskever](https://x.com/ilyasut) for great insights into the field.
+Finally, [X (formerly Twitter)](https://x.com) is still great for AI.
+A lot of top talent is on there.
+Follow the likes of [Andrej Karpathy](https://x.com/karpathy), [Ilya Sutskever](https://x.com/ilyasut) and [Will Brown](https://x.com/willccbb) for excellent commentary on the field.

-Finally, to access most of the models discussed here, you can use [Hugging Face's Model Hub](https://huggingface.co/models) or the respective website of the LLM provider.
+You can access most of the models discussed here via [Hugging Face's Model Hub](https://huggingface.co/models) or the respective website of the LLM provider.
 For offline use, [LM Studio](https://lmstudio.ai/) or [Ollama](https://ollama.com/) are recommended.
 <br><br><br><br><br><br><br>
 $\tiny{\text{What did Ilya see?}}$